hupili/python-for-data-and-media-communication-gitbook/notes-week-05.md

 <a class="sister" href="http://example.com/tillie" id="link3">Tillie</a>
 ```

-Basically, parser and find functions are the most used of `BeautifulSoup` library for us, if you want to know more about this, please check out [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).
+Basically, parser and find functions are the most used of `BeautifulSoup` library for us, if you want to know more functions and syntax of using it, please check out [here](https://www.crummy.com/software/BeautifulSoup/bs4/doc/).

 ### Get data